wow-addon-dev/Aurarium/README.md

 Aurarium is an addon that provides a detailed insight into wealth progression by tracking gold and currencies* across all characters and displaying them over time.

-*\* In the game versions 'Classic' and 'Mists of Pandaria - Classic' only gold is tracked.*
+*\* In the game versions 'Classic', 'Burning Crusade - Classic Anniversary Edition' and 'Mists of Pandaria - Classic' only gold is tracked.*

 ### Features